-UK Parliament Week is a programme of events and activities that connects people with the UK Parliament and democracy in the UK.
-Our Partners are organisations across the UK that run events and activities throughout UK Parliament Week which explore what parliamentary democracy means to them and their community.
-In 2014, UK Parliament Week had over 230 partners who contributed to our programme of events and activities with workshops, debates, exhibitions, walks and talks.
+UK Parliament Week is a festival of events and activities that connects people with the UK Parliament and democracy in the UK.
+Our Partners are organisations across the UK that run events and activities throughout UK Parliament Week that explore what democracy means to them and their community.

-These terms and conditions are for organisations who want to register as a UK Parliament Week Partner.
+These terms and conditions are for organisations who want to register to take part in UK Parliament Week.
 They apply between the UK Parliament Week Partner and the Corporate Officer of the House of Commons.

 Partner organisations eligibility criteria

 Any person submitting a request to become a Partner agrees that they are authorised to act on behalf of their organisation, including to provide information to UK Parliament Week and to bind their organisation to these terms and conditions.
-By providing your details you agree that the UK Parliament Week team may contact your organisation about UK Parliament Week matters.
+By providing your details you agree that the UK Parliament’s Outreach and Engagement Service may contact your organisation.
 On behalf of the Corporate Officer of the House of Commons, the UK Parliament Week team agrees to:

 - Publish details of Partners’ activities on its website and promote them where appropriate

-- Provide Partners with the Parliament Week logo
+- Provide Partners with the UK Parliament Week logo

-- Provide Partners with Parliament Week promotional and educational materials free of charge, where applicable
+- Provide Partners with UK Parliament Week promotional and educational materials free of charge, where applicable

 - Refrain from any activity or use of any UK Parliament Week materials or logo in any way which may give the impression, either directly or by implication, that UK Parliament Week endorses any particular political viewpoint, organisation, campaign, commercial product, activity or other such similar matter